Chopper1337/XeniaUpdater/README.md

 # Features

-* Compatible with master branch and both canary branches of Xenia (PR and Experimental).
+* Compatible with master and canary branches of Xenia.
 * Downloads and extracts latest builds of Xenia in one click.
 * Creates a backup of the last downloaded version of Xenia.